-BE2.5 We will develop quality multi-purpose sporting and recreational facilities which encourage active, healthy lifestyles.
-BE2.
-5 .1 Manage and prepare playing fields ensuring availability for use except in exceptionally wet weather conditions.
+OPERATIONAL PLAN 2023-24 BE2.5 We will develop quality multi-purpose sporting and recreational facilities which encourage active, healthy lifestyles.
+Manage and prepare playing fields ensuring availability for use except in exceptionally wet weather BE2.5.1 Recreation conditions.
 Deliverable: Playing fields are available for use except in exceptional wet weather conditions.
-Submit applications and apply for funding where applicable to deliver projects in the Recreation Major works program (pages 139-140) BE2.4.2 Develop and operate the JM Robson Aquatic CentreJM Robson Aquatic Centre Deliverable: Submit applications and apply for funding where applicable to deliver projects in the Recreation Major works program (page 139) Number of patrons Kids Party Package Learn to Swim Programs Exercise Programs
+Submit applications and apply for funding where applicable to deliver projects in the Recreation Major works program (pages 139-140) Develop and operate the JM Robson Aquatic Centre BE2.4.2 JM Robson Aquatic Centre Deliverable: Submit applications and apply for funding where applicable to deliver projects in the Recreation Major works program (page 139) Number of patrons Kids Party Package Learn to Swim Programs

+Exercise Programs

-BE2.6 Our parks and public spaces will be inviting, accessible, creative spaces for the enjoyment of famil and visitors to our area.
+OPERA TIONAL PLAN 2023-24 BE2.6 Our parks and public spaces will be inviting, accessible, creative spaces for the enjoyment of families and visitors to our area.
 BE2.6.1 Develop and maintain gardens, parks, reserves, street trees and other public spaces Recreation Deliverable: Submit applications for funding and where applicable deliver projects listed in the Recreation Major Works program (pages 139-140).
 Improve and enhance dog park facilities in the LGA.
 Maintain and develop the Endeavour Park Precinct.
 Maintain and develop Queen Elizabeth Park.
 Maintain and develop the Lake Wallace Foreshores.
 BE2.6.6 Maintain and develop our Cemeteries.
 Deliverable: Submit applications for funding where applicable and deliver projects list in the Cemeteries Capital Works program (page 135) Monitor and report on the number of requests for maintenance or improvement received.
 Through high performance and customer focus, actively pursue positive feedback regarding services provided through the cemeteries function.

+demand for the service.

-BE2.7 We will maintain and upgrade our community buildings and structures to meet the needs of the community and ensure commercial viability.
-BE2.7.1 Work with local bus services to ensure bus shelters are strategically placed to meet community demand for the service.
-Deliverable: Maintain bus shelters to a serviceable standard.
-New bus shelters are constructed as required.
-Assets BE2.7.2 Maintain and upgrade community buildings and structures to meet the needs of the community and ensure commercial viability.
-Deliverable: Submit applications for funding where applicable and deliver projects list in the Buildings Capital Works program.
-Provide support to rural communities impacted by Natural Disaster to develop community. facilities suitable to their needs - ABCD Inc. Community Hall, Clarence (page 140).
-Assets
+We will maintain and upgrade our community buildings and structures to meet the needs of the community and ensure commercial viability.

+BE2.7.1 Work with local bus services to ensure bus shelters are strategically placed to meet community Assets

+- Maintain bus shelters to a serviceable standard. - > New bus shelters are constructed as required.

+BE2.7.2 Maintain and upgrade community buildings and structures to meet the needs of the community and Assets ensure commercial viability.

+- Submit applications for funding where applicable and deliver projects list in the Buildings Capital Works program. - Provide support to rural communities impacted by Natural Disaster to develop community. facilities suitable to their needs ABCD Inc. Community Hall, Clarence (page 140).
-Objective BE3 Diverse and affordable housing options

-Diverse and affordable housing options are available for our residents throughout all life stages.

-We will realise more new affordable homes in Lithgow and other established urban centres.
-Planning and development of new suburbs will provide for a mix of housing types.
-The diverse housing needs of our community will be met through active partnerships with development.
+- We will realise more new affordable homes in Lithgow and other established urban centres. - Planning and development of new suburbs will provide for a mix of housing types. - The diverse housing needs of our community will be met through active partnerships with development.

-OPERATIONAL PLAN 2023-24 BE3.1 We will realise more new, affordable homes in Lithgow and established urba n centres.
+OPERA [®] TIONAL PLAN 2023-24 BE3.1 We will realise more new, affordable homes in Lithgow and established urban centres ;.
 BE3.1.1 Number of Certificates issued Deliverable: Section 149 Certificates Building Certificates Subdivision Certificates Section 10.7 Certificates.
 Planning & Development.
 BE31.2 Number of applications processed within the required time frames Deliverable: Section 68 Solid Fuel Heater applications registered within 2 days.
 Complying Development Applications registered within 2 days.
-Water Applications registered within 2 days Complying Development Applications registered within 2 days Section 96 Modification of Consent applications registered within 2 days Subdivision Certificate requests registered within 2 days.
-Development Applications registered within 2 days.
+Water Applications registered within 2 days Complying Development Applications registered within 2 days Section 96 Modification of Consent applications registered within 2 days Subdivision Certificate requests registered within 2 days Development Applications registered within 2 days.
 Construction Certificates registered within 2 days.
 Sewer Applications registered within 2 days.
 Planning & Development.
 BE31.3 Number of applications processed within the required time frames.
 Deliverable: On-Site Sewer Management Applications registered within 2 days.
 Environment